ni/nimi-python/docs/niscope/enums.rst

         Returns the RIS waveform after the specified timeout even if it is incomplete.
 If no waveforms have been acquired in certain bins, these bins will have a NaN (when fetching scaled data) or a zero (when fetching binary data).
-A warning (positive error code) is returned from the fetch function if the RIS acquisition did not finish.
+A warning (positive error code) is returned from the fetch method if the RIS acquisition did not finish.
 The acquisition aborts when data is returned.